 Zinc chloride is a substance used in personal care products and topical medication.

 How do I avoid it?

-Skin contact with Zinc Chloride is required for it to cause a rash.
-Discontinuation of exposure to products containing Zinc Chlorideshould result in improvement and/or resolution of your dermatitis.
-By law, all products made in the US for topical use have the ingredients listed either on the product package or the box that contains it, so check the labeling of your skin care products for this ingredient.
+Skin contact with zinc chloride is required for it to cause a rash.
+Discontinuation of exposure to products containing zinc chloride should result in improvement and/or resolution of your dermatitis.
+By law, all products made in the U.S. for topical use have the ingredients listed either on the product package or the box that contains it, so check the labeling of your skin care products for this ingredient.
 If there is no information ask your pharmacist or call the company directly.
-At work, request a material safety data sheet (MSDS) to help identify potential sources of exposure.
+At work, request a Safety Data Sheet (SDS) to help identify potential sources of exposure.

 - Eye drops

 • Fabric refresheners (Febreze®)

 Other names for zinc chloride:

 • Zinci chloridum

 • Zinc (II) chloride